-00:08 Currently, we have set up our store to work with the categories reducer exclusively, but this leaves us with a real problem, what if we want to keep track of the currently selected category within our store so that we can access that data somewhere else in the app?
-It is safe to say that most applications consist of many data models interacting together, and we need a way to accommodate this within the single state tree in our application.
+00:08 Currently, we have set up our store to work with the categories reducer exclusively, but this leaves us with a tiny problem.
+What if we want to keep track of the currently selected category within our store so that we can access that data somewhere else in the app?
+Another example is what if we want to track our bookmark state or the currently selected bookmark?

-00:54 This is exactly what the combine reducer method does in Redux.
-It allows us to combine reducers together and then access them as a named property on our application store.
+00:54 This is exactly what the combineReducers method does in Redux.
+It allows us to combine our reducers together and then access them as a named property on our application state.

-01:07 We currently have a category reducer just hanging out here doing nothing because we have been focusing entirely on the categories reducer.
-We are going to combine the two reducers so that we can use the current category data within our bookmarks component.
+01:07 We currently have this category reducer just hanging out here doing nothing because we've been focusing exclusively on the categories reducer up to this point.
+We're going to combine these two reducers together so that we can use the currentCategory data to filter out our bookmarks in our bookmark component.

 01:30 In order for this to work, the first thing that we need to do is import the combineReducers method from Redux.
 Then, we're going to create our root reducer, and we're going to populate this by calling combineReducers and passing in categories and our category reducer.
 We'll update our imports here.

 02:01 From here, we're going to update our createStoreWith call to use the root reducer, and we'll pass in an empty array for our middleware.
 Let's go ahead and delete these timeout calls here.

 02:20 Now that we have deleted those, we need to update how we're accessing getState.
 Because there's more than one reducer, we need to access our reducers by name, so this store.getState.categories and, for the current category, this store.getState.category.

 02:37 We can also go down here to the onCategorySelected method and update this to use the store, as well.
 We'll go this store.dispatch, and we're going to dispatch a select category action.
 We'll pass in the category parameter.